 Contributors to The Satirist include professors from Columbia, NYU, and many other universities around the world, as well as professional writers and journalists for New York Times, LA Times, and other publications.

-The Satirist is now widely used as an educational resource as assigned and recommended reading material by high schools and universities in several countries for its classic satire, literary criticism, fiction, essays, and film reviews.
+The Satirist is now widely used as an educational resource as assigned and recommended reading material by high schools and universities in many countries for its classic satire, literary criticism, fiction, essays, and film reviews.

 Articles in The Satirist have been referenced in books, academic journals, and other publications, including The Guardian, The Atlantic, The Learning Channel, Grantland, Wikipedia, and the National Review, among many others.

 Satirical news, imaginary criticism, and genuine criticism happily co-exist on the website.
 However, these should all be easy enough to distinguish.
 "Imaginary review" is usually used to distinguish reviews of imaginary works from the reviews of actual books or films.